luminlabsdev/framework/docs/guides/controllers.md

     A(Init) -- Dependencies are loading --> B(Start) -- Dependencies are ready --> C(Finish)
 ```

 This is how dependencies eventually become available in a controller's lifecycle.
 Once we get to the `Finish` step, they can be used anywhere within the controller as new ones cannot be created after the framework has started.
-There are alternatives to this, however, and they can be done using [dependency injection.](./dependency-injection.md)
+There are alternatives to this, however, and they can be done using [the `Uses` property of conttrollers.](./dependencies.md)

 ## Dependency Use